asheroto/UpdateRootCertificates/README.md

 - Does not require Windows Update
 - Does not require installation
 - Works on Windows XP through Windows 11
-- Useful for legacy, offline, restricted, and recovery scenarios
 - Requires internet access to reach `ctldl.windowsupdate.com`

 ## Building